Interruption

 Once you have interrupted your studies, you will not be eligible to apply for financial support from LSE.
 If the reason for interruption is financial difficulty, you may wish to contact the Financial Support Office prior to interrupting to check if there is any support available that may allow you to continue with your studies.

-If you have interrupted your studies and re-registered in a subsequent academic session, you will not be eligible to apply or re-apply for pre-entry financial support schemes such as the Graduate Support Scheme, the Undergraduate Support Scheme or other awards and scholarships.
+If you have interrupted your studies and re-enrolled in a subsequent academic session, you will not be eligible to apply or re-apply for pre-entry financial support schemes such as the Graduate Support Scheme, the Undergraduate Support Scheme or other awards and scholarships.

 If you have an LSE or external scholarship you should check the terms of their award before requesting an interruption, since there may be implications for your scholarship.